Choice architecture: Background

 The term "choice architecture" was coined by Richard Thaler and Cass Sunstein in their 2008 book Nudge: Improving Decisions about Health, Wealth, and Happiness.
 Thaler and Sunstein have endorsed thoughtful design of choice architecture as a means to improve consumer decision-making by minimizing biases and errors that arise as the result of bounded rationality.
-This approach is an example of "libertarian paternalism", a philosophy endorsed by Thaler and Sunstein that aims to "nudge" individuals toward choices that are in their best interest without limiting choice.
+This approach is an example of "libertarian paternalism", a philosophy endorsed by Thaler and Sunstein that aims to "nudge" individuals toward choices that are in their best interest without forbidding options or significantly changing their economic incentives.
+They go further to say that completely restricting options is no longer a nudge, but simply making something more obvious amongst a group of choices is.

 Libertarian paternalism may also be described as soft paternalism.

 Behavioral scientists have grouped the elements of choice architecture in different ways.
 For example, Thaler, Sunstein, and John P. Balz have focused on the following "tools" of choice architecture: defaults, expecting error, understanding mappings (which involves exploring the different ways that information presentation affects option comparisons), giving feedback, structuring complex choices, and creating incentives.
 Another group of leading behavioral scientists has created a typology of choice architecture elements dividing them into those that structure the choice set and those that describe the choice.
 Examples of choice set structuring include: the number of alternatives, decision aids, defaults, and choice over time.
 Describing choice options include: partitioning options and attributes, and designing attributes.
+The most prominent element amongst those listed above is said the be the use of defaults as it preselects the option that is in the best interest of the consumer, firm, or potentially both.